alexsheppard21/44th-ARMA3-Mods/README.md

 # 44th Arma Mods

-This repository contains Arma 3 mods developed for the 44th Regiment, a British-themed milsim unit.
+This repository contains Arma 3 mods developed for the 44th Royal Battalion, a British-themed milsim unit part of the wider 44th Gaming Group.
 The mods are built to support our unit's specific loadouts, structure, and playstyle — covering everything from pre-configured supply crates to mission utilities.

-All mods are available on the Steam Workshop and are designed to work alongside our standard mod pack (UK3CB BAF + ACE3).
+All mods are available on the Steam Workshop and are designed to work alongside our standard mod pack.

 ---